The Best Cheap Car Insurance for New Drivers

 auto insurance rates for first-time drivers under 25-years-old.

-Allstate has the best cheap insurance for young drivers.
+Allstate has the best cheap minimum coverage insurance for young drivers.
 It offers the most affordable liability-only car insurance rates for first-time drivers under 25 years old.
 On average, new drivers can expect to pay $204 per month for minimum coverage from Allstate.
 That's less than half the average cost for new drivers.

 Cheap car insurance for first-time drivers